JM Barrie

 The inspiration for Peter Pan

-Sylvia and Arthur both tragically died of cancer when the boys were still young.
-Barrie became their guardian and, although now divorced from Mary, brought them up as his own children.
-His life with the boys has been explained as the strongest inspiration for the creation of Peter Pan in 1904.
+Sylvia and Arthur tragically died of cancer when their boys were still young.
+Barrie became their guardian and, although now divorced from his wife Mary, raised the boys as his own.
+His life with them deeply inspired the creation of Peter Pan in 1904.